Easy Seed Crackers

 While the seeds are soaking:

-Take a shallow baking tray approximately 32 x 22 cm and line it with baking parchment or grease proof paper.
+Take a shallow baking tray 32 x 22 cm or with a similar area and line it with baking parchment or grease proof paper.

 -